 An IRP registrant pays registration fees in one jurisdiction and receives IRP registrations, apportioned plates and cab cards from one jurisdiction.
 The cab cards list all of the jurisdictions where the vehicles can operate.
 The fees are shared (apportioned) by the jurisdictions where the vehicles operate.
 The fees are divided based on the percentage of fleet miles the vehicles operate in each jurisdiction.

-For a list of the jurisdictions that are members of the IRP, see the NYS IRP Manual.
+For a list of the jurisdictions that are members of the IRP, see the NY State IRP Manual (pdf).

 For more information about the IRP, visit the website of IRP, Inc.

 You can get an IRP registration if

 - a vehicle operates in two or more jurisdictions that participate in the International Registration Plan

 - the vehicle is designed or used to transport persons for hire or to transport property

 - a power unit that has two or more axles and a gross vehicle weight (GVW) of more than 26,000 pounds